Digital camera jargon buster

 Compact system cameras

-Like DSLRs, compact system cameras (CSCs) can use different lenses and generally have larger sensors than compact or bridge cameras.
-These cameras are designed for people seeking a camera that will offer lots of creative control and top-notch picture quality, but don't want the bulk of a DSLR.
-Also known as a mirrorless camera, they do not contain a mirror to reflect light into an optical viewfinder, which makes them generally smaller than a DSLR.
+Also known as mirrorless cameras, compact system cameras (CSCs) can use different lenses and generally have larger sensors than a compact or bridge camera.
+Similar to DSLRs, these cameras are designed for people seeking a camera that will offer lots of creative control and top-notch picture quality, but don't want the bulk of a DSLR.
+Also they don't contain a mirror to reflect light into an optical viewfinder, which makes them generally smaller than DSLRs.

 Composition describes the arrangement of everything included in the final photo.